wendahere/GoGetter/Journal.md

 There was a concern with the design if we

+**show pic of the coils being in line, then the prizes might get caught by the coils below**

+One method that we came up with is to cut the coils short

+**show pic of the solution**

 ### Monday 02/11/2020

 Allen and Reynard continue to take apart the vending machine to learn its inner workings.
 While Wen Da worked on his PCB.

+Allen met up with Mr Soh to discuss the design of the vending machine.

+**Dispensing mechanism:**

+- For the design of the feedtray, Mr Soh stated that if the other 3 sides of the wall of the body is not load bearing, then their height need not to match the height of the front wall.
+This might help to cut cost in the manufacture of the feed tray drawers.
+- For the motor bracket, Mr Soh suggested to change the design into using bent 3mm steel,
+- For our angle bar that is used to support the coil, the bending relief should be perpendicular to the bending line rather than parallel to it.
+- With regards to the

+**Frame:**

+-